bhargav-challa/Work-Projects/README.md

 **Problem Statement**:

-        Paypal has seen a historic trend of dos-attack and fraudulent signup attempts as it is one of the prominent product fintech company.
-Although there is a specialised Machine Learning team that handles Fraudulent attempts at every stage of onboarding.
-As a part of Product data sciecne team, we wanted to handle such cases proactively to avoid considering in our analysis in real time.
+        Paypal has seen a historic trend of dos-attack and fraudulent signup attempts which imbalances A/B Test results.
+        Although there is a specialised Machine Learning team that handles Fraudulent attempts at every stage of onboarding, As a part of Product data science team, we wanted to do a hands-on project on handling such cases a backup.

         Here I am using XGBoost (Extreme Gradient Boosting) to detect fraudulent signup customers with the help of user's events data.
 This model is trained to classify whether a signup is genuine or fraudulent,